 Japan’s IHI Aerospace is cooperating with the U.S. Air Force as it investigates the failure of its first Advanced Extremely High-Frequency (AEHF) satellite to reach orbit after an Aug.
 14 launch, according to U.S. government sources.
 IHI made the satellite’s model BT-4 liquid apogee engine (LAE).
 The engine failed during two firing attempts to raise the spacecraft’s orbit shortly after launch.
 Air Force officials are now in the midst of a new effort to get the satellite into ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Japanese Company Working With USAF On AEHF Anomaly".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Japanese Company Working With USAF On AEHF Anomaly".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.